We thrive on solving complex urban problems in intelligent, pragmatic ways.

 Kyle is a designer and Illustrator from Milwaukee, Wisconsin.
 He moved to Boston to attend Northeastern University where he received his Master of Architecture degree.
 Kyle joined Utile in the summer of 2013 as an architectural and urban designer, where his work included designing publications and graphic communication systems for citywide and transportation plans including Go Boston 2030 and Envision Cambridge, the City’s comprehensive plan.
 Since his early days at Utile, Kyle’s role has evolved into a full-time graphic and environmental graphic designer.
 He specializes in creating large-format wall murals for institutional and commercial interiors.
 When he’s not drawing a squid hanging ten on Hokusai’s Great Wave for the Roxbury Branch library or wall of tools and equipment for The Park School in Brookline, Kyle can be found laying out books, designing posters, animating infographics, and drawing Tinytowns.

 JT joined Utile in 2023 as an urban planner.
-His commitment to sustainable urban growth strategies combines community engagement, GIS analytics, policy research, and spatial design.
+JT's commitment to sustainable development combines GIS analytics, spatial design, land use policy, and public-private finance strategies.
 What drives his work is a vision of streets as pathways for connection across boundaries and scales: not only as linkages in a mobility network, but as shared spaces where people engage with one another.
-JT received his Master in Urban Planning from the Harvard Graduate School of Design, and comes from a background in anthropology and filmmaking.
+JT received his Master in Urban Planning degree from the Harvard Graduate School of Design, and comes from a background in anthropology and filmmaking.
 As a Fulbright Scholar and member of Harvard's Sensory Ethnography Lab, he did extensive fieldwork in Chengdu and Taipei on social life in public spaces.
-He has also co-authored case studies on team dynamics as a researcher in organizational behavior at Harvard Business School.
+He has also co-authored case studies on teamwork as a researcher in organizational behavior at Harvard Business School.
 He considers his roaming path into planning and design a testament to the dynamic nature of the field.
 He loves the wandering streets of Boston, which he has called home for almost a decade, for the same reason.
-Nevertheless, he will always remain a Clevelander at heart (Go Cavs).
+But he will always be a native Clevelander at heart (Go Cavs!).

 Chantel Kocher